PythonRails/rails/README.md

 **Python on Rails** is a web framework with an idea to simplify web development.
 It's not a clone of **Ruby on Rails**.
 This project created for **lazy developers** who like to write less code.
 Code that should be good structured in small and big projects.

+> **Do you use Django?** Look to my new project [Django(mini)](https://github.com/djangomini/djangomini) - simplified infrastrusture to create Django projects.
+It speed-up development process in few times.
+Try it.

 Quick start
 ---